LearnersGuild/interview-challenge-practice-a/README.md

 ### GET route

-Create a GET route for `/flight_counts` that receives GET data with the key `minFlightCount` (value is the minimum number of flights a passenger must have in order to be displayed on the page).
+Create a GET route for `/flight_counts` that receives data from the query parameter `minFlightCount` (the value is the minimum number of flights a passenger must have in order to be displayed on the page).
 Use the `getFlightCounts` function provided in `db.js`.

 - [ ] __5:__ Route uses GET
 - [ ] __10:__ Route accesses GET data